Embedded CQL with cds.ql

 const foos = await q

-This can be used to construct CQN query objects from statement using CQL language constructs which are not covered by cds.ql
+This allows constructing CQN query objects using CQL language constructs which are not covered by cds.ql

 Start constructing a query with SELECT.one